 A native son of Tucson, Burton J. Kinerk has spent most of his life entrenched in the Tucson community.
 He is a graduate of Tucson High School and attended the University of Arizona on a baseball scholarship, earning a Bachelor of Science in Business Administration in 1957.
 Afterwards he became a First Lieutenant in the U.S. Army, serving as a paratrooper-intelligence officer for the 18th Airborne Corps, before returning to Tucson and earning his law degree from the University of Arizona Law School in 1962.

-Burt is nationally certified by the American Bar Association as a Specialist in Civil Trial Law and Civil Practice Advocacy, and is an Arizona Bar Board Certified Specialist in Personal Injury and Wrongful Death.
+Burt is nationally certified by the American Bar Association as a Specialist in Civil Trial Law and Civil Practice Advocacy.
 He has over 50 years of expertise in civil trial work at the local, State and Federal level, with an emphasis in serious personal injury, wrongful death, medical malpractice, and complex multiple party plaintiff lawsuits such as flood litigation and product liability cases.
 He is a former private pilot and has been involved in litigating significant aviation crash claims.

 Over the last 35 years Burt has also served as a registered sports agent, advising, negotiating contracts and mentoring several professional athletes and coaches with Southern Arizona ties, including among others, Lute Olson, Sean Elliott, Chuck Cecil, Tedy Bruschi, Michael Bates, Mario Bates, Byron Evans, Joe Salave'a, Chris McAlister, Larry Smith, Mike Candrea, Ricky Barnes, Dan Forsman and Crissy Ahmann Perham.